gabis96/ML-models-comparison/README.md

     - Top/bottom 10 countries in the podium for the last 8 years.
     - Top/bottom 10%til countries in happiness.
     - Overall best performing country in each category by average.
-- Do predictive extrapolation using regression on the data and analyze (Future Work):
+- Do predictive extrapolation using time series on the data and analyze (Future Work):
     - Rank in 2023
     - Which country is on it’s way to becoming the first Utopia?
 (9.0)
     - Which country is on it’s way to becoming the first Dystopia?
 (1.0)